-Cancer screening guidelines are evolving for ATM mutation carriers.
-Given the growing evidence of a moderate-to-high breast cancer risk among female ATM mutation carriers, the National Comprehensive Cancer Network (NCCN) now recommends that these women undergo breast cancer screening with yearly breast magnetic resonance imaging (MRI) in addition to a yearly mammogram .
-There are no specific guidelines yet for colorectal cancer screening among ATM mutation carriers, but some experts advise more frequent screenings with a colonoscopy every 3 to 5 years than for the general population.
+Cancer screening guidelines are evolving for ATM gene mutation carriers.
+Given the growing evidence of a moderate-to-high breast cancer risk among female ATM gene mutation carriers, the National Comprehensive Cancer Network (NCCN) now recommends that these women have breast cancer screening with yearly breast magnetic resonance imaging (MRI) in addition to a yearly mammogram and that both male and female ATM gene mutation carriers have more frequent screenings with a colonoscopy (every 3 to5 years, compared to every 10 years for the general population.)

 What can I do to reduce my risk of cancer?